-The psychological and physiological bases of sensory and percentual processes of sensory and perceptual processes, including vision, audition, taste, smell, touch, proprioception, and basic psychophysics.
+The psychological and physiological bases of sensory and perceptual processes, including vision, audition, taste, smell, touch, proprioception, and basic psychophysics.
 Prerequisite: PSYC 260/261.
 Note: For U of A bound students only, the additional prerequisite or Corequisite of either STATS 251 or PSYC 312 is required.